AbdulJameelPractice/CSharpAndDotnet/03_AsyncProgramming/AsynProgramming.md

 - Loading the data in parallel by performing multiple async operations at the same time.
 - Don’t use List<T> for parallel operations it is not thread-safe.
 - Use ConcurrentBag<T> for parallel operations.
+- use mock classes to test initially without data from backend or api or database or filesystem.
 -
 ```csharp
 Task.Run(() => { /* Heavy operation */ });